 Let’s talk about something that no one wants to talk about — birth trauma.
-It’s not something that anyone plans for, but it affects nearly a third of mothers.
-According to PATTCH (Prevention and Treatment of Traumatic Childbirth), 25 to 34% of women experience birth trauma.
-That is unfortunate, and to be honest, terrifying.
+No one plans for it, but it affects nearly a third of mothers.
+According to PATTCH (Prevention and Treatment of Traumatic Childbirth), 25 to 34% of women experience birth trauma.1 That is unfortunate and, to be honest, terrifying.

 What is Birth Trauma?